 RAIN RFID is the leading wireless technology providing input data into the IoT.
-In 2017, almost 13 billion tag ICs were sold.
-That's almost 30 billion things identified in 2015-2017 time period.
+In 2020, over 21 billion tag ICs were sold.
+That's over 80 billion things identified in 2015-2020 time period.
 Other technologies bring other values, but none can match RAIN RFID for cost, simplicity, and availability.